JADE-V-V/JADE/docs/source/_build/html/_sources/usage/configuration.rst.txt

 xsdir Path
     Absolute path to the xsdir file that has been set to be used during MCNP simulations.
+    If different codes are used that use different xsdir file (e.g. mcnp5 and mcnp6) the user should make sure that all libraries of interest are included in the xsdir file indicated in this variable.

 multithread
     Under Windows operative system, MCNP allows to run on multithread using the ``tasks``